List of political parties in Puerto Rico: Under United States sovereignty, 1898–present

-Past – under Spain sovereignty
+Under Spanish sovereignty, 1870–1898

 There were no political parties in Puerto Rico until 1870.
-Bolivar Pagan states the following were the political parties in Puerto Rico during the years of Spanish sovereignty.
-(Note: Bolivar Pagan also states the existence of Union Autonomista Liberal, a party that attempted to join again the Liberal and Autonomistas Ortodoxos, but this party had a fleeting existence.)
+Bolívar Pagán states that the following parties were present in Puerto Rico during the years of Spanish sovereignty.
+(Note: Bolívar Pagán also states that a Union Autonomista Liberal existed, a party that again attempted to merge again the Liberals and Autonomista Ortodoxo, but this party had a fleeting existence.)